rhayman/openephys2dat/README.md

 make check - optional
 ```

-Then in the CMakeLists.txt file the line that reads:

-> set( HDF5_ROOT  /usr/local/hdf5 )

-Should mean that all the libraries, binaries etc should be the ones you need.

 Download or clone the repo or whatever and then at the top level do:

 ```
-mkdir bin
 mkdir build
 cd build
 cmake ..